 Update: This is an old article that helped us at the time, using a centralized version control system (Subversion).
-We created our own branching strategy, which I would heavily advise against these days.
+We created our own branching strategy, and in essence, came up with trunk based development before we really knew it already existed.
+For the record: I would heavily advise against developing your own branching strategy.
 The issue with making up your own branching strategy is that, like most not-invented-here solutions, you’re probably not going to be smarter than the community.
-I recommend you choose a strategy that is widely known, like GitFlow or GitHub Flow.
-There is more documentation and support, and it’s easier for new developers to get up and running because they will probably already be familiar with it.
+Choosing a well-known strategy means there is more documentation and support, and it’s easier for new developers to get up and running because they will probably already be familiar with it.

 In our team, we’ve recently changed our source control strategy to what’s now being called ‘trunk based development’.
 This has reduced the amount of merge-headaches we were having.

 In the past, we used a form of branch-per-feature with only one branch.
 We would have a trunk and a development branch (we’re using Subversion).
 Coding would be done on the development branch, and when a story/feature was finished, it would be merged to the trunk.
 After the merge, a new development branch was made.
 The trunk was, in effect, always releaseable.

 At least, that was the theory.
 This didn’t really work in practice:

 - sometimes a feature can’t really be released without the next story